David Lauderback

 Students who cannot attend class the day an exam is given may have the opportunity to take a make-up exam.
 Students must contact the instructor BEFORE the scheduled date of the exam to arrange for a make-up exam.
 ONLY STUDENTS WHO RECEIVE PERMISSION FROM THE INSTRUCTOR MAY TAKE A MAKE-UP EXAM.
 See the Course Schedule for the date when you take a make-up exam.

-All make-up exams for each of the first three exams will be given at the Rio Grande Campus Testing Center on ONLY.
+All make-up exams for each of the first three exams will be given at the Highland Testing Center.
 THERE WILL BE NO EXCEPTIONS TO THIS POLICY.
-For hours, see the ACC Testing Centers or call: 223-3164.
+For hours, see the ACC Testing Centers.
 Remember, you MUST have an ACC ID before you can take an exam at one of the ACC Testing Centers.

 The Research Project will require a sustained effort over the entire semester.
 See the Research Project guidelines for completing a successful research paper.